 Feeling a little short of breath?
 You’re in the right place.

 The state of feeling out of breath can be deeply distressing, and for nearly a third of those with lung disease, it is a condition that is frequently debilitating.
 In short, we need oxygen to live, and to feel as though that has been cut off—even momentarily—can be a terrible ordeal.
 Unfortunately, for those who live with chronic lung diseases, such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or emphysema, this struggle to breathe can be a daily occurrence.
-Although there are a variety of alternative treatment options available such as inhalers, oxygen, and stem cell therapy, for many Americans, shortness of breath (also known as dyspnea) is a symptom of lung disease that can have a significantly detrimental effect on quality of life.
+Although there are a variety of alternative treatment options available such as inhalers, oxygen, and cellular therapy, for many Americans, shortness of breath (also known as dyspnea) is a symptom of lung disease that can have a significantly detrimental effect on quality of life.

-With your health in mind, the Lung Institute is here to give you the information you need to figure out What is Dyspnea, and When Should It Concern You?
+With your health in mind, the Lung Health Institute is here to give you the information you need to figure out What is Dyspnea, and When Should It Concern You?

 So, What is Dyspnea?